litarusso/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Purpose of The Analysis
-We applied two machine learning analysis to evaluate credit card list.
-We used a credit card dataset, data was oversampled and undersampled.
-We compared two oversampling algorithms and under sampling algoritms.
+We applied two machine learning analyses to evaluate the credit card list.
+First, we used a credit card dataset; data needed to be more balanced and undersampled.
+Next, we compared two oversampling algorithms and under-sampling algorithms.
 Then we compared them to determine which algorithm results in the best performance.

 ## Results